 5.2.2 Results of discharge and receiving environment monitoring

-During the year under review samples were collected from the leachate pond and the Waiokura Stream upstream and downstream of the landfill (Figure 11) on two occasions.
-The results are presented in Table 11.
+During the year under review samples were collected from the leachate pond and the Waiokura Stream upstream (u/s) and downstream (d/s) of the landfill (Figure 11) on two occasions.
+The results are presented in Table 10.